eddytruyen/kube-deploy/docker-multinode/README.md

 Flocker volumes for the Portable Multi-Node Kubernetes cluster
 ----------------------------------------------------------------
 This fork of the docker-multinode project contains a small extension that integrates Kubernetes with Flocker.
-The extension ensures that the necessary environment variables and security credentials are set in the hyperkube containers of Kubernetes.
+The extension ensures that the necessary Flocker environment variables and security credentials are set in the hyperkube containers of Kubernetes.

 ## Prerequisites